 A: Yes, and no.

 You can house ball pythons together if you have a big tank.
-If you choose to do so, you need to make sure that neither snake must have any diseases before placing them together.
+If you choose to do so, you need to ensure that neither snake must have any diseases before placing them together.

-Most of the time, however, it is better not to house 2 ball pythons together.
+However, most of the time, it is better not to house 2 ball pythons together.
 Snakes are solitary animals, and they do not get lonely.
-They are perfectly happy having their own room.
+They are pleased to have their own room.
 Roommates can make snakes feel threatened and cause behavioral issues, making them stop eating and getting sick.

 Not only that, but there have also been some documented cases of ball python cannibalism.